usnistgov/OSCAL/docs/content/documentation/schemas/index.md

 ## About the schemas

-Each OSCAL **model** comes with an XSD and a corresponding JSON Schema.
+Each OSCAL **model** comes with an XSD (W3C XML Schema) and a corresponding JSON Schema.

 ### XML and/or JSON

 The OSCAL project is producing schemas to describe and validate data in two formats, XML and JSON.
-These are produced within a framework that provides for semantic unification in the form of a meta-model, which is subsequently expressed (written out) into two different expressions:
+These are produced within a framework that provides for semantic unification in the form of a meta-model, which is subsequently processed and written out into two different expressions:

 * An XSD (W3C XML Schema) that describes an XML tag set
 * A JSON Schema (v7) that describes a JSON data object